 Just keep in mind that investing in the stock market always comes with a risk — even if you only buy one share.
 Snowflake’s stock is a case in point.
 Its price more than doubled during its first three months on the stock market, but then fell more than 25% over the next several weeks.
 Putting all of your money in a single stock goes against most analysts’ advice.
 If the stock price decreases after you buy it, your investment decreases as well.

 How Snowflake Makes Money

 Snowflake’s product is a cloud-based data platform that companies use to store the data they use to evaluate and operate their businesses.
-Brands that operate in the same space include Oracle, MongoDB, Amazon’s AWS, Google Cloud and Microsoft’s Azure.
+Brands that operate in the same space, in competition with Snowflake, include Oracle, MongoDB, Amazon’s AWS, Google Cloud and Microsoft’s Azure.

 What Makes Snowflake Stand Out?

-Its architecture.
+Snowflake’s architecture sets it apart.
 It blends traditional shared-disk database architecture with shared-nothing database architecture.
-The result is a system that can process large amounts of data in a short period of time — or even immediately.
+The result is a system designed specifically for the cloud that can process large amounts of data in a short period of time — or even immediately.